African swine fever (ASF)

 African swine fever (ASF) is a serious, highly contagious and incurable viral infection that only affects domestic and wild pigs and almost always leads to the death of the infected pigs.
 There is currently no way to protect pigs through preventive vaccination.
 There is no danger to humans.
 ASF is not transmissible to humans - neither through the consumption of pork nor through direct animal contact.
 ASF is also harmless for domestic and farm animal species other than pigs.

-Dogs in Wiesbaden will also benefit from the new regulations.
-The leash requirement previously imposed due to African swine fever no longer applies in large parts: The leash requirement for dogs currently only applies outside built-up areas in Wiesbaden-Frauenstein and Wiesbaden-Schierstein.
+Dogs in Wiesbaden are also benefiting from the new regulations.
+The leash requirement previously imposed due to African swine fever no longer applies in the Schiersteiner Aue area.

-Regulations also apply to agriculture.
-Collection points for dead wild boars have been set up at the recycling centers in Nordenstadt and Dotzheim.
+In addition, regulations for agriculture that had been in place have since been significantly relaxed.
+A collection point for dead wild boars has been set up at Mainzer Straße 166 in Wiesbaden.
 An overview of all measures can be found in the general decrees.

 To which districts do the measures apply?